mijahauan/WWV-H-discrimination/README.md

 tone and noise periods and calculates the SNR.
 If both stations sound a tone in the same minute, it calculates a ratio of the two SNRs.

-This script produces two products:
+This script produces two products (examples above):
 1) a PNG of the WWV SNR, the WWVH SNR, and the ratio between the two.
 2) a CSV listing the WWV tone frequency, magnitude, and SNR;
    the WWVH tone frequency, magnitude, and SNR;